California Digital Library Information Technology Key Security Guidelines & Baseline Supporting Practices

 1.1.4.
 Departmental Security Officer (individual responsible for coordinating CDL departmental security guidelines and practices) shall be designated by the CDL Executive Director in consultation with the UCOP security officer.

-1.1.5 Other entities with important CDL information resource security responsibilities include the UC Office of the President's Information Resources and Communications department (IR&C) and the UCOP Security Officer; the UC Berkeley data center (which provides data center services for a portion of the CDL's IT infrastructure) and System and Network Security (SNS) Office; the UC Information Technology Policy and Security group; and the electronic software and content vendors with whom the CDL does business on behalf of the University of California.
+1.1.5 Other entities with important CDL information resource security responsibilities include the UC Office of the President's Information Technology Services department (ITS) and the UC Information Security Group; the UC Berkeley data center (which provides data center services for a portion of the CDL's IT infrastructure) and System and Network Security (SNS) Office; the AWS Security & Compliance Team; and the electronic software and content vendors with whom the CDL does business on behalf of the University of California.
 Insufficient security measures at any level may cause resources to be damaged, stolen, or become a liability to the University.
 Therefore, preventive and responsive actions may be taken.
 Actions that may be taken, and the guidelines for them, are described below in "Baseline Supporting Practices" and "Incidence Response."

 1.2.
 Key Security Elements